JoshverRico04/RICO_PA1/README.md

 ### CODE

-let `arr1` be the one dimensional list of values
+let `arr1` be the one dimensional list of values.

 Since python counts starting in `0` we get the first element in the list by writing `arr1[0]`.